 Through the Internship program, undergraduate interns are placed within the Division from a variety of schools which expose them to career opportunities and proper workplace protocol.
 Most importantly, they are able to add to the daily operations within all units of the division.
 Interns are interviewed by managers and assigned to a specific unit of interest, if available.
 During the internship the student would be exposed to the other units with the goal of gaining a general understanding of the overall operation.
 Many times, these same interns become excellent job candidates when openings occur.

 Part of the Challenge Course

-Participation in Jr’s Challenge should provide important benefits to most minors.
-It is not a form of treatment that is mandatory for all minors and no adverse action is taken as a result of a disabled individual’s inability to participate in the course.
+Participation in Jr’s Challenge provides important benefits to most minors.
+It is a form of treatment that is mandatory for all minors, except low risk offenders, and no adverse action is taken as a result of a disabled individual’s inability to participate in the course.
 Individuals with disabilities will be encouraged to participate and to propose reasonable accommodations that may enable them to participate in the course.
-The following minors are eligible to participate in Jr’s Challenge:
+The following minors are eligible to participate in Jr’s Challenge;:

 - Minors sentenced to probation/supervision whose sentencing order requires completion of the Challenge Course.